Soile Stratkauskas, BMus (RNCM), MMus (RAM), LRAM, ARAM

 Soile has played with many prominent period instrument orchestras in the UK, including the Orchestra of the Age of Enlightenment and the Gabrieli Consort & Players and has toured Europe with these groups.
 With her chamber ensemble ‘The Four Temperaments‘ she was awarded the Leverhulme Chamber Music Junior Fellowship in 2007-2008 and has performed in various festivals including the London Handel Festival, Saintes Festival in France and Musica Antigua in Barcelona.

 In 2010 Soile moved to Canada and is now based in Victoria, with her husband David, who is the Music Director at St John the Divine Church.
-Soile has quickly established herself on the West Coast early music scene, and has performed in the Early Music Society of the Islands’ series, Early Music Vancouver series, and at the Pacific Baroque Festival.
+Soile has quickly established herself on the West Coast early music scene, and has performed in the Early Music Society of the Islands’ series, Early Music Vancouver series, at the Pacific Baroque Festival, and is a member of the Pacific Baroque Orchestra.
 Soile is passionate about making music happen in the community and bringing together local players and audiences.
-She is the founder of the Victoria Baroque Players, which is now in their third full season presenting high-quality baroque concerts in Victoria.
-The group’s most recent highlights include a performance of Bach’s St John Passion in March 2013, presented by 40 local singers and players to a packed house.
+She is the founder of the Victoria Baroque, which is now in their eighth full season presenting high-quality baroque concerts in Victoria.

-This year Soile has been elected an Associate of the Royal Academy of Music (ARAM), an award offered to past students of the Academy who have made a significant contribution to their field.
-When not playing her flute, Soile enjoyes hiking, biking, swimming and singing.
+In 2013 Soile has been elected an Associate of the Royal Academy of Music (ARAM).
+When not playing her flute, Soile enjoys hiking, biking, swimming and singing.